jackyruth/jackyruth.github.io/design/template_html.md

 **2019-12-29 UPDATE:** Since this is hosted on github pages, the php backend of the *contact.html* doesn't work.
 Instead, I will be implementing this static html form found on [Github](https://github.com/toperkin/staticFormEmails).
 This also means that I can add the brand new contact.html to the *list_of_html.txt* file.

+## Other HTML template files

+In order to keep the tone and navigation of the website consistent, I have created html template files where I can simply copy paste my content into.
+As of Jan 12, 2020, I have added the *template_project.html* and the *template_writing.html*.
+They are the same template right now but that could change in the future.
+Eventually, I expect more template files to be added.